chrishewlings/mdwiki/en/pages/school/COMP353/Midterm Summary.md

 ```

-- Adding a full set:
+Example: Adding a full set

 ```sql
 INSERT INTO Studio(name)